brooksn/openidrelay-nodejs/README.md

 openidrelay-nodejs
 ==================

-Nodejs version of an openId relaying party
+Nodejs version of an openId relying party